-For monitoring target of the IP monitor resource, specify the IP address of a device (for example, gateway) that is assumed to be always active on the public LAN
+For monitoring target of the IP monitor resource, specify the IP address of a device (for example, gateway) that is assumed to be always active on the public LAN.

 - 4. The IP address you have entered is set in the IP Addresses.
 Click Next. - 5.
 Specify the recovery target.
-Click Browse. - 6.
-Click ManagementGroup in the tree view and click OK.
-ManagementGroup is set in the Recovery Target. - 7.
-Enter 1 in the Maximum Reactivation Count box.
+Click Browse. - Click All Groups in the tree view and click OK.
+All Groups is set in the Recovery Target. - 7.
 Click Finish.